NotePlan/plugins/jgclark.Dashboard/README.md

 Note: If you use the 'Overdue Tasks' section, this can add some delay before the dashboard window is updated if you have hundreds of overdue tasks 🥺.
 So this section is deliberately not updated when a trigger has fired.
 In practice this shouldn't matter, as editing your daily note won't change any overdue tasks.

-## Settings
+## Configuration Settings
 This requires the **Shared Resources** plugin to be installed as well, to work and display properly.
 The Dashboard should automatically offer to install it if it isn't already.

-There are various other settings to change some of how it displays:
+These settings change some of how it displays:
 - Show referenced items in separate section?
 Whether to show Today's open tasks and checklists in two separate sections: first from the daily note itself, and second referenced from project notes.
 The same also goes for Weekly/Monthly/Quarterly notes.
 - Ignore checklist items?
 If set, only tasks are included in any of the sections.
 - Ignore items with this phrase: If set, open tasks/checklists with this word or tag will be ignored, and not counted as open or closed.
 This is useful for situations where completing the item is outside your control.